AmineGoumhand1/MyBlogs/src/content/posts/forensics-ctf-tools.md

     manipulation.
     Clone Detection: it detects duplicated areas within an image.
     Noise Analysis: It highlights areas with different noise patterns, which can indicate tampering.
-    Meta Data Viewer: it displays metadata ( seen at exiftool ) embedded in image files.
+    Meta Data Viewer: It displays metadata ( seen at exiftool ) embedded in image files.
-    Magnifier and Zoom: It llows for detailed examination of image areas.
+    Magnifier and Zoom: It allows for detailed examination of image areas.
     Pixel and Color Analysis: Also it can analyzes the colors and pixels in an image to detect anomalies.

 Go discover it, it's a usefull tool full of automated functionalities.
 [Forensically](https://29a.ch/photo-forensics/#forensic-magnifier) .